 NIH/NIAID Research Project Grant Program Award, Project number R01AI125397: Uracil DNA Glycosylases in Gammaherpesvirus Pathogenesis and B Cell Development (06/01/2016-05/31/2022)

 Antibodies are a central tool in biomedical science: they allow researchers to identify, purify, and track molecular targets; however, it is not always possible to obtain a supply of replenishable, consistently reliable, and molecularly characterized antibodies.
 Our process uses single-cell cloning technology to purify cells expressing antigen-specific antibodies via fluorescence-activated cell sorting directly from immunized mice.
 Immunoglobulin genes are amplified from single cells, cloned into expression vectors, and expressed in vitro to produce antibodies.

 Pilot project funding supported establishing and optimizing the protocols used to clone immunoglobulin genes and produce recombinant antibodies.
 During the pilot phase, the Recombinant Monoclonal Antibody Production Service produced several antibodies and refined their methods for isolating specific immunoglobulin genes for future antibody production.
 The pilot antibody production service is transforming into a multi-service CPRIT-funded core, under grant RP190507.

 Advantages of recombinant monoclonal antibody production technology over traditional hybridoma production include:

 - Potential for limitless supply with consistent quality

-- Reconfiguration or fusion of epitope tags, fluorescent protein or HRP
+- Antibody reconfiguration or fusion to epitope tags, fluorescent protein or HRP

-- Better suited to producing modification-specific antibodies, since screening can potentially occur prior to cloning and production
+- Better suited to producing modification-specific antibodies, as screening can potentially occur prior to cloning and production